Ac3CJ/Nucleo-Fan-Controller/README.md

 - Connect the extension board to the left set of header pins.
 - Connect all IOs as labelled below.
-- Setup the circuit as shown below
+- Setup the circuit and ensure that a 5V supply (from the board or elsewhere) is connected to the devices except for the fan.
 - Using a USB Mini B, upload the supported .bin to the development board to program it.
 - Connect a 12V supply to the power connectors on the extension board
 - Connect the fan to the board.